jsguy/cardinfo/README.md

-# cardinfo
+# Cardinfo

-Get information about a credit card number
+Get information about a credit card number.

-Provided a credit card, (including a partial), the function returns information about your card, for example:
+Provided a credit card, (including partial numbers), the function returns information about your card, for example:

 ```javascript
 cardInfo("5105105105105100");